PixelCoda/Payup-Rust/README.md

     * Ability to create a FileLink
     * Ability to update an existing FileLink

-* Mandate:
-    * Ability to retrieve a Mandate

 * Invoice:
     * Ability to retrieve an Invoice
     * Ability to list all Invoices
+    * Ability to create an Invoice
+    * Ability to update an existing Invoice

+* Mandate:
+    * Ability to retrieve a Mandate

 * PaymentMethod:
     * Ability to retrieve a PaymentMethod